icon

 Musical Knowledge

 You don’t need to be a musical genius to be a professional wedding DJ, but you do need extensive musical knowledge that ranges across genres.
-People may not like your taste in music, so exposing yourself to various kinds and familiarizing yourself with what people love to listen to will help you create enticing playlists.
+People may not like your taste in music, so exposing yourself to various kinds of music and familiarizing yourself with what people love to listen to will help you create enticing playlists.

 Successful Wedding DJs Care About Providing a Memorable Experience